ckswilliams/modOpenREM/docs/skindosemap.rst

 * Phantom dimensions calculated from the height and mass of the patient
 * Data can be calculated on import to OpenREM, or on demand when a study is viewed
+* Data is recalculated automatically if the patient height or mass stored in the database differs from the values stored in the skin dose map data file.
+  This is useful when patient size information has imported in to OpenREM after the initial skin dose map data has been calculated
 * 3D skin dose map data shown graphically as a 2D image and a 3D model
 * The user can change the maximum and minimum displayed dose; alternatively, window level and width can be adjusted